 When two spouses get divorced they have to divide the property they own.
 There are two types of property that spouses can own: community property and separate property.
-Community property is any property that is not separate property (see full definition).
+Community property is any property that is not separate property.

 If you think that you’ve mixed your property with your spouse, be prepared to “retrace your steps” and be ready to gather documentation that may go back years.
-Contact our team today if you’re ready to discuss your case or check out more of our Property Division Resources.
+Contact our team today if you’re ready to discuss your case.